miladrafiee/disir_package/README.md

     -ctfep path/to/cellfracestimates
 ```

-For full usage details with additional options, see the __Extended usage details__ section below.
+For full usage details with additional options, see the section "Other input parameters" below.

 ### Choosing a solver
 CytoSPACE provides three solver options.
 In short, we recommend using the default option `lapjv` if your system supports AVX2 (i.e., if you were able to successfully install it with `pip install lapjv==1.3.14`) and `lap_CSPR` otherwise.
 No options are required to use the default solver `lapjv`.
 To use `lap_CSPR` instead, pass the argument `-sm lap_CSPR` to your `cytospace` call.
 For full solver details, see the __Solver options__ section below.